ducktyper/monitor_your_work/README.md

 # Improve your workflow by knowing your work pattern
-Monitor what you are doing every 30 seconds and analyse data.
+Monitor what you are doing every minute and analyse data.

 # Designed for developers using
 * Mac